Phoenix616/hook/README.md

 Library to simplify hooking into other plugins.

-Currently (directly) support Bukkit and Bungee, adding your own is easily possible though.
+Currently (directly) supports Bukkit, Bungee and Velocity, adding your own is easily possible though by simply implementing the AbstractHookManager.

 ## How to use it